Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 2.md

     <th><strong>Explanation</strong></th>
     <td>
         <p>
           I aquired an internship at Squadra in Oss, but the actual assignment is yet to be determined.
-It would be something with webscraping for PowerEnrich where I would work on the front- and backend.
         </p>
     </td>
   </tr>